 Turning the master switch to the ON position closes the battery contact and energizes the gyroplane's electrical system.
 The red LOW VOLT warning light will illuminate briefly as a functional check.
 A steady indication, however, warns the pilot that the voltage of the system has dropped below a safe value.
-In this case a safety circuit (load shedding relay) will automatically disable the aircraft lights and the 12V power receptacle.

 A red GEN warning light is installed to indicate that the battery is not being charged.